rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 deduced.

 For example, in RDKit, you can use a function like `MolFromSmiles('c1ccccc1')`
 to get a RDKit molecule object.

-Now with this, you can do stuff like get the molecular weight or other descriptors for the molecule, and also do structure comparisons, for example checking if two molecules are equal.
+The object contains all kinds of information, for example you could get the molecular weight, the number of atoms, and much more.
+Importantly, you can do structure comparisons, for example checking if two molecules are equal.
+RDKit offers a lot of functionality.
-Anyhow, there's many many other functionality that RDKit offers.

-## background
+## Some background

 Database management systems (DBMS) do not usually have chemistry functionality in them.
 Extensions like the RDKit Postgres extension allows a user to get cheminformatic